-In summary, there are a tremendous number of changes that take place in the female body during pregnancy, and these changes can have both positive and negative effects on acne symptoms.
+Many women experience dramatic changes in their acne both during and after pregnancy.
+Hormones that control the natural processes of menstruation and pregnancy have wide-ranging effects throughout the body.
 Onset of acne or a worsening of acne symptoms is very common during pregnancy.
 At the same time, a smaller percentage of women report an improvement in their acne symptoms during pregnancy.

-Pregnancy and Sex Hormones
+Pregnancy and Hormones

 The Role of Post-Pregnancy Sex Hormones

 Lasting acne symptoms that began during pregnancy could be the result of semi-permanent changes in sex hormone levels.
 It could also be a result of continuing infection with acne causing bacteria that began during pregnancy.
-For women who are not pregnant, there are several options available to both modulate hormone levels and to treat acne directly.
+For women who are not pregnant, there are several medications available to modulate hormone levels and to treat acne directly.
 These include androgen inhibitors, which can block the effect of elevated androgen levels.

 Common Changes in the Skin during Pregnancy

 In most cases, pregnancy induces noticeable changes in the appearance of the skin, especially in facial skin.
 People often refer to a “glow” in the skin of pregnant women.
 These changes result from vascular (blood vessel) dilation and proliferation which results in increased blood flow to the skin.
 Another very common change is hyper-pigmentation, which occurs in approximately 90% of women.
-Approximately 50% of women experience pregnancy induced melasma, which is the increased pigmentation of patches of skin, primarily found on the nose, cheeks and upper lip.
+Approximately 50% of women experience pregnancy induced melasma, which is increased pigmentation of patches of skin, primarily found on the nose, cheeks and upper lip.
 Some of these effects subside after completion of pregnancy, but some remain permanently.

 Acne Medications and Pregnancy

-Pregnant women are much more limited in their options for acne treatment than men or non-pregnant women.
+Pregnant women have limited acne treatment options, compared to men or non-pregnant women.
 Because pregnancy is such a delicate process, it is essential that pregnant women maintain a healthy diet and limit their exposure to substances that may effect the development of the fetus.
-Some acne medications, like retinoic acids (Isotretinoin, Accutane, Retin-A) are highly toxic to the fetus and even small amounts or topical applications can cause birth defects or death of the fetus.
-Other medications like tetracycline or androgen inhibitors can disrupt normal development.
-Allergic reactions to medications can also be dangerous to the fetus.
-Even homeopathic treatments, like mineral supplementation (zinc, copper), can be dangerous to a developing embryo.
-It is important to thoroughly discuss any medication or homeopathic treatment with your physician or Ob/Gyn before beginning treatment.
-For a more complete discussion about the risks of certain medications, I attached this bulletin from the Illinois Teratogen Information Service: Acne and Pregnancy – Medications.
+Some acne medications, like Retinoids (eg. Isotretinoin, Accutane) are highly toxic to the fetus and even small amounts of these drugs can cause birth defects or death of the fetus.
+Other medications like Tetracyclines (eg. Doxycycline, Minocycline) or Androgen Inhibitors (eg. Spironolactone, Cyproterone) can disrupt normal fetal development.

 Physiologic Skin Changes During Pregnancy: A study of 140 Cases.
+Muzaffar, et al. 1998.

+Acne and Pregnancy.
 O’Connell, et al. 2000.

 Maternal serum androgens in human pregnancy: early increases within the cycle of conception.
+Castracane, et al. 1998.